Jonathan Wale

-Jonathan Wale (born 1991) is a British and Scottish track cyclist.
+Jonathan Wale (born 1991) is a Scottish track cyclist.

 Cycling career

 Wale represented Scotland at the 2018 Commonwealth Games.

 He became British champion when winning the time trial Championship at the 2020 British National Track Championships.
 He had finished third in 2019.
 At the 2022 British National Track Championships in Newport, Wales he won the silver medal in the time trial.